 - Pivot the third piece (colored pink for emphasis in the image) until it is 1/2-inch away from the side seam piece at the neckline.

 - Secure with sticky tape.

-Note that the centre dart is much larger than the two side darts, as this is the dart that points to the Bust Point.
-If you have a large bust cup, this centre dart will end up very large; in this case you could increase the width of the other darts to 3/4-inch.
-If you do have a very large bust cup, you need to take this into account with certain styles - there are some styles that just will not work well for D, DD and bigger bust cups. (i.e. Make styles that suit your figure.
+Note that the center dart is much larger than the two side darts, as this is the dart that points to the Bust Point.
+If you have a large bust cup, this center dart will end up very large; in this case you could increase the width of the other darts to 3/4-inch.
+If you do have a very large bust cup, you need to take this into account with certain styles – there are some styles that just will not work well for D, DD and bigger bust cups. (i.e. Make styles that suit your figure.
 Styles like this with one very large dart will not work well for you).